FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Limerick

-**We will move at the next Meeting that Limerick City and County Council call on the Mayor**

-**to request the National Transport Authority to address the Metropolitan Members.**
+**We will move at the next Meeting that Limerick City and County Council call on the Mayorto request the National Transport Authority to address the Metropolitan Members.**

 The Motion was proposed by Councillor O’Donovan and seconded by Councillor Secas.